-The 2016 vintage of Château Pomeaux was harvested in the second week of October under ideal conditions.
-Château Pomeaux was able to harvest a large crop of perfectly ripe grapes.
-After malolactic fermentation in small oak barrels, the wine matured in new French oak barrels was bottled in June 2018.
-The 2016 vintage of Château Pomeaux wine is intense, concentrated, fruity, rich, fleshy, and delicious.
+The 2017 vintage of Château Pomeaux was harvested in the second week of October.
+Château Pomeaux was able to harvest a moderately large crop of ripe grapes.
+After malolactic fermentation in small oak barrels and maturation in new French oak barrels, the wine was bottled in June 2019.
+The 2017 vintage of Château Pomeaux wine is intense, concentrated, fruity, rich, fleshy, and delicious.

 TASTED 100% BLIND